 As a certified data analyst, you can work in various industries with the potential for a competitive salary and career progression.
 Learn more about data analyst careers.

-A certified data analyst is a data scientist who has completed a certificate program.
-These IT professionals help organizations reach their goals by collecting, reviewing, and analyzing large amounts of data.
-Their primary job is to find patterns or trends in data so the organization can set goals and develop a plan to improve performance.
+A certified data analyst is a data analyst who has completed a certificate or certification program.
+These data professionals help organizations reach their goals by collecting, reviewing, and analyzing large amounts of "big data."
+Their primary job is to find patterns or trends in data so that organization can set goals and develop a plan to improve their performance.

 Apply statistical models to analyze data